What Are The Best Shooting Glasses? We Show You The Top 10 Options

 Dark purple – greatly enhances orange in the sky and reduces glare.
 Can be used in snow, and also great for using in bright sunlight.

-Amber-brown – great for shooting on cloudy days as it will block out blue light – increases depth perception and contrast – good for hunting and shooting
+Amber-brown – great for cloudy days as it will block out blue light – increases depth perception and contrast – good for hunting and pulling the trigger.

 Vermillion – works best in poorly lit backgrounds, as it will enhance targets against the background.
 Will highlight orange and dampen greens, so great to contrast a target against a background of trees.
 This is also ideal for anyone with red-green colour blindness or deficiencies.